 - 2 small green onions — finely sliced

 - 1/2 cup panko breadcrumbs

-- Reduce the oven temperature to 350 degrees F. Lightly coat a baking sheet with non-stick spray or line with parchment paper or a silpat mat.
+- Preheat the oven to 350 degrees F. Lightly coat a baking sheet with nonstick spray or line with parchment paper or a silpat mat.
 Set aside.

-- Sprinkle a small amount of panko on top of each jalapeno, then lightly coat the top of the jalapenos with cooking spray.
-Bake until the jalapenos are tender and the breadcrumbs are golden, about 15-18 minutes.
+- Sprinkle a small amount of panko on top of each jalapeno, then lightly coat the top of the jalapenos with nonstick spray.
+Bake until the jalapenos are tender and the breadcrumbs are golden, about 15 to 18 minutes.
 If the panko isn't browned to your liking when the peppers are soft, switch the oven to broil and broil for 1 minute or so watching VERY CAREFULLY to make sure the breadcrumbs do not burn (don't walk away!).
 Remove from oven and sprinkle with remaining bacon.
 Serve hot.